Police investigate after man fatally shot in Lauderhill

 LAUDERHILL, FLA.
-(WSVN) - Authorities have launched a death investigation after a man was gunned down in Lauderhill.
+(WSVN) - Authorities have launched an investigation after a man was shot to death in Lauderhill.

 Witnesses at the scene described hearing several gunshots.

+Witness Angela Lee said she had just arrived home with her boyfriend when the shooting occurred.

-“I was in my car with my boyfriend and we heard the gunshots, so we didn’t get out the car at that time,” witness Angela Lee said.
+“I was in my car with my boyfriend, and we heard the gunshots, so we didn’t get out the car at that time,” Lee said.
 “Gunshots, just a lot of gunshots.
 I was scared and nervous.
-We stayed in the car.
+When we heard the gunshots, we stayed in the car.
 We didn’t wanna get out.
 We were very frightened.
 I’m scared.
 I don’t want to stay over here.
-I just moved over here and I don’t to be over here.”
+I just moved over here, and I don’t want to be over here.”

 7News cameras captured the medical examiner removing the body from the scene.